-A total of 104,902 had been confirmed as valid, said the Group for a Switzerland Without an Army, the Young Green Party and the Association for a Ban on Arms Dealing.
+A total of 104,902 had been confirmed as valid, said the pacifist Group for a Switzerland Without an Army, the Young Green Party and the Association for a Ban on Arms Dealing.
 People’s initiatives must be signed by at least 100,000 citizens within an 18-month period in order to be considered for a vote at the national level.

-“Our pension money is financing weapons which are being used in the illegal war in Yemen,” said Muriel Waeger from the GSoA.
+“Our pension money is financing weapons which are being used in the illegal war in Yemen,” said Muriel Waeger from the pacifist group.

 The general public don’t approve of this “warmongering with our money”, added Maja Haus from the Young Green Party Switzerland.